oliverbenee/hotciv/backlog.md

 * [OK] the B52 can fly over mountains.
 * [OK] the B52 can fly over oceans.
 * [OK] A B52 can overfly an enemy city without conquering it, if there are no units on the city.
-* [] If there is an enemy unit on the enemy city tile, it is considered a normal attack and conquest.
+* [OK] If there is an enemy unit on the enemy city tile, it is considered a normal attack and conquest.

 ### B52 action.
 * [OK] When a B52 is told to perform its action, it bombs the city below it, which have its population decreased by 1;